 Background / Why DEPI

 For decades, scientists have studied photosynthesis with sophisticated instruments under carefully controlled lab conditions.
 This approach has a provided detailed picture of the core components of this essential biological process that has powered and sustained life for over a billion years.
-However, controlled laboratory conditions may mask mechanisms plants have evolved regulate photosynthesis in natural environments.
-For example, deleting genes that affect the down-regulation photosynthesis in some cases has no effect on growth under constant light intensity, but growth (and photosynthesis) under (outdoor) fluctuating intensities is severely inhibited.
+However, controlled laboratory conditions may mask mechanisms plants have evolved to regulate photosynthesis in natural environments.
+For example, deleting genes that affect photosynthesis in some cases has no effect on growth under constant light intensities, but growth (and photosynthesis) under typical fluctuating intensities found outdoors is severely inhibited.
 In order to understand how photosynthesis operates and is regulated in nature, we need to perform laboratory experiments under ‘field-relevant’ conditions.

 So why not just run experiments in the field?
-Obtaining reproducible results is more challenging when conditions in the field change constantly and in many cases unpredictably.
-In addition, if the experimenter is unlucky, field conditions may run counter to the experimental design (e.g. testing for drought tolerance during a wet calendar year),
+Obtaining reproducible results is more risky when conditions in the field change constantly and, as in many cases, unpredictably.
+In addition, if the experimenter is unlucky, field conditions may run counter to the experimental design (e.g. testing for drought tolerance during a wet calendar year), leading to wasted time and research funds.

 What is the DEPI

 Created in the lab of David Kramer, the Dynamic Environmental Photosynthetic Imager, or DEPI, was designed to bridge the gap between the laboratory and the field.
 DEPI can reproducibly simulate dynamic changes (or playback recorded field conditions) occurring in natural environments and continuously monitor the photosynthetic performance of plants in high throughput.
 The core of DEPI consists of a lighting array of high power white LEDs capable of delivering up to full sunlight intensities (>2000 µmols photons m-2 sec-1) at a distance of 50 cm from soil level.
+Its features include:

-Via computer control DEPI can precisely simulate the light intensity changes that occur in the field throughout a solar day.
-Using multiple cameras to simultaneously image all of the plants growing under the lighting canopy allows continuous monitoring with a time resolution that is not possible using robotic systems.
-We routinely run experiments that image as many as 250 Arabidopsis plants up to 130 times per day in a single DEPI.
+Computer-controlled simulations of light intensity changes that occur in the field throughout a solar day.

+Multiple cameras to simultaneously image all of the plants growing under the lighting canopy, allowing for continuous monitoring with a time resolution that is not possible using robotic systems.

+A support team that routinely runs experiments that image as many as 250 Arabidopsis plants up to 130 times per day in a single DEPI chamber.

-Enclosing this core apparatus inside a plant growth chamber allows experimental control other environmental parameters including temperature, humidity and CO2 concentration, as the chamber allows.
-More importantly, plants can be measured without shifting them from the conditions under which they are grown.
+Enclosing this core apparatus inside a plant growth chamber allows experimental control of other environmental parameters including temperature, humidity and CO2 concentration, as the chamber allows.

+Plants can be measured without shifting them from the conditions under which they are grown.

 Movie of DEPI in action.